 In addition, other symptoms may emerge, like muscular pain, difficulty concentrating, diarrhea, vomiting or weight loss.
 Learn more about the symptoms of a B12 deficiency and what can cause it.

 What to do: You should see your doctor for blood testing to confirm whether a B12 deficiency is present.
 Treatment involves the use of oral supplements, as well as a balanced diet rich in fresh fruit and vegetables.
-The doctor may prescribe B12 injections for moderate to severe cases.
+Check out a list of B12 foods that you should incorporate into your diet.

 8. Multiple sclerosis